8 Best Mini Bike Pumps to Inflate Tires After a Puncture [2023]

 • Frame mount included

-The Beto mini bike pump combines the possibility of pumping your wheel manually or with the help of a CO2 cartridge.
+The Beto mini bike pump offers the option to pump your wheel manually or with a CO2 cartridge.

-You can screw the pump head onto the valve so that no air leaks.
-Just be careful not to damage the valve when pumping your hands.
+You can screw the pump head onto the valve to prevent air leaks.
+Just be cautious not to damage the valve when pumping by hand.

-This bike pump is long, so it probably won’t fit your saddle bag and will stick out of your jersey pockets.
-Thus, the best place to store it is in the frame mount under the bottle cage.
+This bike pump is lengthy, so it may not fit in your saddlebag and might protrude from your jersey pockets.
+The best spot to store it is in the frame mount under the bottle cage.

 Crankbrothers Gem Mini Bike Pump (Best For MTB)